-A smart writer is always on the hunt for new writing sources.
+A smart freelance writer is always on the hunt for new freelance writing sources.
 You should have at least five "go to" sources for consistent work.
-This, of course, translates into consistent pay.
+This, of course, will translate into consistent pay.

 To assist you in this search, you will find five paying sources listed here just for writers.

-Any sources listed above have an online presence and some have a hard copy, offline presence, as well.
+Sources listed here have an online presence and some are available in hard copy with an offline presence, as well.